Jbleezy/BO2-Reimagined/README.md

 * Unlimited barrier rebuild points
 * Decreased stun time by enemy players from 0.75 seconds to 0.5 seconds
 * Players can be stunned from melee by enemy players while already stunned
-* Points awarded for stunning enemy players that are damaged
+* Stunning enemy players steals 10 points from them
-* Points awarded for downing enemy players
+* Downing enemy players awards 5% of their current points
 * Landing on top of an enemy player downs them
 * Added player kill feed
 * Added player kills on scoreboard